 Once you have calculated your CCF and put reduction strategies in place, you can increase the depth of analysis with a Product Carbon Footprint (PCF).
 A PCF measures your product-related emissions and can leverage the data collection and analyses already established with your CCF.

 After completing your CCF analysis and identifying all the emissions generated by your company, you can start looking for reduction opportunities.
 Because the CCF looks at all emission sources, it provides a great starting point for defining and implementing carbon reduction strategies.
 Every company’s approach to reducing and offsetting its business carbon footprint will look different, but a few common ways include:

 One thing to note is that many standards, including the Science Based Targets initiative (SBTi), require you to reduce emissions first before offsetting residual emissions.

 How can OneTrust help me measure and reduce my CCF?

 Calculating your carbon footprint is the first step in the journey to net zero.
 The OneTrust ESG & Sustainability Cloud makes it simple with real-time intelligence and built-in integrations aligned with leading carbon accounting standards such as the GHG Protocol.
 Our platform helps you calculate your CCF with accuracy and ease, as well as pinpoint emission hotspots to address quick wins.
 Simplify data collection and build a more responsible supply chain with supplier targets and automated follow-ups to enforce accountability.
 Set emissions reductions targets in line with the latest climate science, take sector-specific reduction and offset measures, and share progress with your key stakeholders.

-The ESG & Sustainability Cloud is part of Trust Intelligence Platform™ from OneTrust that is helping customers make trust a competitive advantage across four key areas: Privacy & Data Governance, GRC & Security Assurance, Ethics & Compliance, and ESG & Sustainability.
+The ESG & Sustainability Cloud is part of Trust Intelligence Platform™ from OneTrust that is helping customers make trust a competitive advantage across four key areas: ESG & Sustainability, Privacy & Data Governance, GRC & Security Assurance, and Ethics & Compliance.